Explainable Machine Learning-Based Security and Privacy Protection Framework for Internet of Medical Things Systems: CONCLUSION

 \section{CONCLUSION}

 In conclusion, this study introduces a framework for an IDS based on an ANN enhanced with FL and XAI methods.
 The synergistic integration of these components enhances robust attack detection in the context of the IoMT, emphasizing data privacy and ensuring model explainability and interpretability.
 The IDS architecture capitalizes on FL, fostering collaborative model training while upholding the confidentiality of sensitive data, thereby addressing privacy concerns prevalent in healthcare.
+Furthermore, the FL process is designed to accommodate the operational characteristics of IoMT environments, including dynamic client participation, heterogeneous device resources, and communication constraints.
 Additionally, the incorporation of XAI bolsters transparency, ensuring compliance with regulatory requirements and healthcare legislation.
 This, in turn, cultivates greater trust in the decision-making process of the system among stakeholders.
 A comprehensive evaluation across diverse datasets containing both network and medical data underscores the applicability and resilience of the proposed solution.
-Particularly noteworthy are the results showcasing the efficacy of the optimized FL method, achieving an accuracy surpassing 98\%, comparable to traditional centralized approaches.
+The experimental analysis further demonstrates how key FL parameters, including the number of participating clients, the client participation fraction, and the number of local training epochs, influence communication overhead, convergence behavior, and intrusion detection performance under representative IoMT operating conditions.
+Particularly noteworthy are the results showcasing the efficacy of the proposed FL framework, achieving an accuracy surpassing 98\%, comparable to traditional centralized approaches.
 Furthermore, the provision of explanations and result interpretations using XAI adds an extra layer of assurance, reinforcing trust for ML model designers, regulators, and users of IoMT systems within the proposed framework.
 Beyond its technical achievements, the proposed framework makes a significant ethical contribution by ensuring the protection of sensitive patient data through FL, promoting transparency and accountability via XAI, and fostering fairness by mitigating biases in the model.
 By aligning with international standards such as HIPAA, GDPR, WHO and ISO/IEC 27701, the framework not only enhances the security of IoMT systems but also ensures that the deployment of AI in healthcare is ethical, responsible, and equitable.
 These ethical considerations are integral to building trust among patients, healthcare providers, and regulators, ultimately contributing to the safe and effective use of AI in healthcare.

 Future work will aim to fortify the solution against emerging threats such as poisoning attacks, adversarial ML, and quantum attacks, while optimizing the FL model via advanced client selection and dataset partitioning strategies.
 Additionally, privacy-preserving approaches, including differential privacy and secure multi-party computation, will be further explored to enhance data confidentiality and security.
 The solution will undergo extensive real-world testing to identify and address practical challenges, ensuring its robustness and scalability in diverse environments.